IDSIA/FL-Bioinformatics/README.md

 We recommend exploring the examples in the given order, as this will simplify the learning process.
 All examples are referenced in the paper’s section *"How to Conduct Federation of Specific Operations in Bioinformatics."*

-The exampels are implemented using the simulation mode of the Federated Learning framework Flower.
+The examples are implemented using the simulation mode of the Federated Learning framework Flower.
 For more information on Flower, we refer the reader to [Flower's webpage](https://flower.ai/docs/framework/tutorial-series-get-started-with-flower-pytorch.html).